 Follow up: Could you implement a solution using only O(1) extra space complexity and O(n) runtime complexity?

-Problem Overview: You are given an array containing n distinct numbers taken from the range 0..n.
+Problem Overview: You get an array containing n distinct numbers taken from the range 0..n.
 Exactly one number from that range is missing.
-The task is to identify the missing value in linear time without using extra memory.
+The task is to identify the missing value efficiently without modifying the array.

 Approach 2: Bit Manipulation using XOR (O(n) time, O(1) space)

-The XOR operation has two useful properties: a ^ a = 0 and a ^ 0 = a.
-If you XOR all numbers from 0..n and also XOR all elements of the array, every number that appears twice cancels itself out.
-The only value left after all cancellations is the missing number.
-Implementation is straightforward: iterate once through the array while XOR-ing the index and element values.
-This avoids potential overflow from arithmetic sums and demonstrates practical use of bit manipulation.
-The space usage remains constant because only a single accumulator variable is required.
+The XOR method leverages a useful property of the XOR operation: a ^ a = 0 and a ^ 0 = a.
+If you XOR all numbers from 0..n and also XOR every element in the array, every number that appears in both sets cancels out.
+The only value left after all XOR operations is the missing number.

 | Approach | Time | Space | When to Use |